hpc-social/good-first-issues/docs/_issues/2020-10-04-jupyterlab-jupyterlab-9137.md

 ---
-tags: Design-System-CSS
+tags: ["Design-System-CSS"]
 title: "Bash's B is misaligned with the other symbols in he launcher pad (and consider switching to the official Bash icon)"
 html_url: "https://github.com/jupyterlab/jupyterlab/issues/9137"
-user: joelostblom
+user: "joelostblom"
-repo: jupyterlab/jupyterlab
+repo: "jupyterlab/jupyterlab"
 ---